Senmai Zuke: Pickled Turnip Slices from Daito in Kyoto

-In the making of Senmai Zuke, the turnip Shogoin Kabu is first thinly sliced, and then placed in a wooden barrel and pickled in a sweet vinegar sauce, together with kombu (seaweed kelp) and red chili pepper.
+In the making, the turnip is thinly sliced and then placed in a wooden barrel and pickled in a sweet vinegar sauce, together with kombu and red chili pepper.

-Since the turnip, Shogoin Kabu is annually produced only during the period from November to around March, Senmai Zuke is also only available during the cold winter months.
+Since the best season for Shogoin Kabu is from November to around March, Senmai Zuke is also available during the cold months.

 Daito (大藤) in Kyoto

-Nowadays, their pickled turnip slices can be bought also online, and as shown in the photo above this time I actually purchased it.
+Today, they sell their pickled turnip online, and as shown in the photo above, I purchased it this time.

 (Reference Page: Wikipedia 千枚漬け )